-In support of today’s International Women’s Day and the call to action to #PressForProgress, we want to commend women all over the world for their achievements they’ve made through swimming, and for pushing social change through sport.
+Today is International Women’s Day and we want to commend women all over the world for the achievements they’ve made through swimming, and for pushing social change through sport.

 Female swimmers have a long history of breaking barriers and today, there are millions of female swimmers out there that are still trailblazing the sport of swimming.
 We wanted to share a list of 10 of the most influential and inspiring.
 They’re not just making an impact in the water, but they’re also making waves by pressing to progress equality in sport.

 We hope that by reading this list, you too can be inspired to help change the conversation about women in sport holistically – from participation, to representation and decision-making.

 1) Simone Manuel – First African American Female Swimmer To Win Individual Olympic Medal